 This is the place for a weekly flash fiction contest!
 The Apples To Apples Drabble!
 The Rules: Write a drabble.
 A drabble is a 100-word story, with beginning, middle and end.
 A drabble can be any genre.
 Make it exactly 100 words.
 You can do it.
 That’s what adjectives and adverbs are for.
-Include each … Continue reading Tell A Story In One Hundred Words!
+Include each … Continue reading Write A 100-Word Story!
+But Include These Three Cards!

 By Emily Schneider There’s a scene in Sister Act 2 where Whoopi Goldberg confronts a young teenage girl about joining her school’s choir.
 She describes the book “Letters to a Young Poet” as follows: “A fellow used to write to him and say: ‘I want to be a writer.
 Please read my stuff.’
 And Rilke … Continue reading Finding Time to Write (With Toddlers in Tow)

 I have a work-in-progress and I think it hates me.
 Every day I sit down with this project, set my timer, turn on the music, spend way too much time thinking about font, size, and color, and then work at least an hour.
 When I sit down with it, I feel it come alive.
 It … Continue reading Five Awful Things My Work-In-Progress Says To Me And What I Say Back

 It’s Conference Season!
 Another spring has arrived and you will not be going to a writer’s conference.
 I’m so sorry.
 I’m not either.
 I’ve been trying to get to the ACFW conference in September every fall for the last ten years and I’m not any closer now than I was ten years ago.
 I … Continue reading Free & Not-So-Free Writers’ Conferences For The Poor And Anthropophobic